timOTdev/0034_web_developer_bootcamp/notes.md

 ## Mongo Shell Basics
 ### Our First Mongo Commands
 - CRUD - create, read, update, delete
-1. mongod
-- to start the mongo server
+1. To start the mongo server, use `mongod`

-2. mongo
-- opens up the shell to debug
+2. Opens up the shell to debug, use `mongo`

-3. help
-- gives us basic list of commands
+3. Gives us basic list of commands, use `help`

-4. show dbs
-- shows all the databases
+4. Shows all the databases, use`show dbs`
 - admin and local are 2 default databases

-5. use
+5. Access existing database/create new, use `use`
 - we don't have to declare before, it will create if non-existant database
 - else will use an exisiting database

-6. insert
+6. Make new entry in specific collection, use `insert`
 - we don't have to declare before, it will create if non-existant
 - else will use an exisiting database
 - db refers to db demo